-Zenitas continues to be committed to contribute to eliminating the problem of modern slavery practices, as crimes that affect communities and individuals across the globe.
+As part of this mission, we seek to promote and embed human rights and take clear and purposeful action to oppose Modern Slavery and eliminate the problem of modern slavery practices.
 We remain wholly opposed to any abuses of a person's freedoms in our direct operations, our indirect operations and our supply chains.